NuevoFoundation/workshops/content/english/razor/activity-1.md

 13. From the bulleted list of interactive activities, select Formatting.

 14. Take a minute to read about the formatting options.

-    You'll be using code formatting commands during hands-on activities as you learn more about C# programming.

 15. Close the Editor Playground document.